andrewferrier/debugprint.nvim/README.md

     "andrewferrier/debugprint.nvim",
     opts = { … },
     dependencies = {
-        "echasnovski/mini.nvim", -- Needed to enable :ToggleCommentDebugPrints for NeoVim <= 0.9
+        "echasnovski/mini.nvim" -- Needed to enable :ToggleCommentDebugPrints for NeoVim <= 0.9
-        "nvim-treesitter/nvim-treesitter" -- Needed to enable treesitter for NeoVim 0.8
     },
     -- Remove the following line to use development versions, -- not just the formal releases